Substack vs WordPress — Which Blogging Platform is better?

 3. Monetization

-• Substack: Built-in paid subscription model that’s easy to set up and use
+• Substack: Built-in paid subscription model that’s easy to set up and use for paying subscribers

-• WordPress: Various monetization options through plugins (ads, memberships, purchases) but requires some technical know-how to do so
+• WordPress: Various monetization options through plugins (ads, memberships, purchases) but requires some technical know-how to do so and a payment gateway

 4. SEO Capabilities